KukkonenJussi/todo-app/README.md

 # Todo App

 This is a ongoing project!
 A simple Todo App built following TDD principles using [Express](https://expressjs.com/), [TypeScript](https://www.typescriptlang.org/), and [Material UI](https://mui.com/material-ui/).
+You can check the progress in Vercel: https://todo-app-seven-omega-40.vercel.app/

 ---